akka/akka-grpc/docs/src/main/paradox/buildtools/sbt.md

 It is also possible to add the `.proto` resources as 'external' includes, assuming that the artifact also contains the correct generated classes for this API.
-This is not always possible, since the upstream artifact may not contain any generated classes or may contain classes that were were generated in a way that is incompatible with your intended use.
+This is not always possible, since the upstream artifact may not contain any generated classes or may contain classes that were generated in a way that is incompatible with your intended use.
 To include an artifact as an external protobuf source, add it like: